Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Experiments

-We apply our framework to the Nexar driving dataset \cite{nexardataset}, which includes 1,500 dashcam videos (each approximately 40 seconds, 1280×720 resolution at 30 fps) of collisions or near-misses involving the ego vehicle.
-While these recordings are from human-driven vehicles, they serve as a proxy for autonomous driving failures in the absence of large-scale public AV failure datasets.
-However, our framework is directly applicable to autonomous vehicle logs as well.
+We next evaluate our framework on the Nexar car crash dataset \cite{moura2025nexar}, containing 1,500 dashcam videos (approximately 40 seconds each at 1280×720 resolution and 30 fps) of collisions or near-miss events involving the ego vehicle.
+Although these recordings originate from human-driven vehicles, they provide a large-scale proxy for deployment-time driving failures in the absence of publicly available autonomous vehicle failure logs, to which the framework directly applies.
+Our method yields a semantically coherent taxonomy of recurring driving failure modes, illustrated in Fig.~\ref{fig:cluster_visual_driving}.